sybila/biodivine-aeon-py/README.md

 ### Documentation

+ > We also provide some simple scripts for performing common tasks in the `example/scripts` folder.
+However, these
+ > by far do not cover everything that is supported by AEON.py.

 The documentation of the AEON.py API is available [here](https://biodivine.fi.muni.cz/docs/aeon-py/latest/).
 It should describe the functionality of all the classes/methods, but it currently does not provide self-contained examples.